nirnejak/nirnejak/README.md

 ### Here's what I'm working on 👋

 - 🔭 I’m currently working on ...
 [Draxlr](https://draxlr.com/)
-- 🧪 I’m currently experimenting with ... `Raycast`
+- 🧪 I’m currently experimenting with ... `Raycast AI`
 - 👯 I’m looking to collaborate on ... `Open Source Projects`
 - 💬 Ask me about ... `Data Visualization` and `Web Animations`
 - 📫 How to reach me: ...
 [Visit my website](https://nirnejak.com)
-- ⚡ Fun fact: ... <em>I perfer mechanical watches and keyboards</em>

 ### Popular Blogs